-Prostate cancer is relatively common among Australian men as the second most diagnosed cancer.
-Approximately one in every seven men will be diagnosed with prostate cancer by the time they are 85 years old.
+Prostate cancer is the most commonly diagnosed cancer in Australia.
+Approximately one in every six males will be diagnosed with prostate cancer by the time they are 85 years old.1

 RADIATION THERAPY QUESTIONS

 Does radiation therapy make you radioactive?